What makes us human after

 changing—whether on a city’s sidewalks, in its lobbies, streets, shops, or

-city, shaped by the activities that flow through it, making it inherently more accessible.
+city, shaped by the activities that flow through it.